JROB774/tein-editor/README.md

 ## Building

+For those interested in contributing to the editor's development, building the executable is as simple as running one of the available build scripts.
+All of the code dependencies and external third party libraries have been included within this repository, so there is no need to fetch them manually.

+### Windows

-For those interested in contributing to the editor's development, building is as simple as running the `build\win32\build.bat` script.
-Visual Studio is required in order for this script to work correctly.
-All of the code dependencies and external third party libraries have been included within this repository, so there is no need to fetch them.
-To modify build parameters and flags open the `build\win32\config.bat` script and tweak the values to change how the editor is built.
+A version of Visual Studio with C++17 support is required.
+To build the editor run the `build\win32\build.bat` script.
+To modify build parameters and flags open the `build\win32\config.bat` script and tweak the values to change how the editor is built (e.g. release or debug mode, 32-bit or 64-bit).

+### MacOS

+The build script `build\osx\build.sh` is available for compiling on MacOS.
+However, a full build process and support for this platform has not been fully implemented in the editor, and therefore the program cannot be expected to work as intended due to some missing platform-specific features.

 ## License